What I Believe About Marriage and Divorce

 What I Believe About Healing:

-- Human beings have the capacity to move past anxiety, distrust, and hostility and relate to each other from our highest selves (our core values--like compassion, faithfulness, and commitment-- even (or especially) when times are hard).
+- Human beings have the capacity to move past anxiety, distrust, and hostility and relate to each other from our highest selves.

 - Restoring a marriage must not come at the expense of one of the partners.
 Love and fairness must go hand in hand.

-- The key is whether both spouses want to restore the marriage to health.
+- The key is whether or not both spouses want to restore the marriage to health.

 - When both spouses devote themselves fully and with proper help to restoring their marriage to health, they can usually make it.